 “Basically, I want to use my research and experience to try to fill in the gap for those who want to travel but don’t know where t start,” said Skeesuck.
 Through The Disabled Traveler, Skeesuck addresses issues such as how to navigate airport security or make arrangements for long flights when traveling with a disability.
 He also aims to provide encouragement through sharing his personal story.
 Though The Disabled Traveler is not technically ministry-based, Skeesuck hopes to demonstrate how God works through disabilities by showing others how to have full and fruitful lives despite their circumstances.

-Skeesuck’s efforts for The Disabled Traveler include developing informational products, webinars, seminars, and inperson consultations.
-In order to provide the most relevant information, Skeesuck plans to travel to different locations and research the difficulties that might arise, such as inaccessibility of major tourist attractions.
+Skeesuck’s efforts for The Disabled Traveler include developing informational products, webinars, seminars, and in-person consultations.
+To provide the most relevant information, Skeesuck plans to travel to different locations and research the difficulties that might arise, such as inaccessibility of major tourist attractions.
 He will then provide tips on easy routes to take, worthwhile places to visit, or convenient services to request while on the move.
 By working while living abroad and gaining hands-on experience with the ins-and-outs of disabled traveling, Skeesuck hopes to supply his audience with the resources they need to travel with ease.

 Currently, Skeesuck and his family are in the midst of a three-month stay in Italy.
 With more than 10,000 hours of research put in prior to leaving, Skeesuck is using this excursion as a pilot for future trips.
 And though his focus is largely research, he admits that there are other motives for choosing Italy specifically.

 “My wife of 13 years, Kirstin (Karlson) (01), and I went to Italy on our honeymoon and promised to go back someday.
 So, this trip is for work and family.
 We want to use this as a chance to teach our kids and show them that there is a big world out there,” said Skeesuck.